jack-bradshaw/Retrial/README.md

 ```

 This task compares the saved checksums against the current checksums and fails the build if:
-- There is an additional dependency in the build that is missing from the record.
+- There are any additional dependency in the build that is missing from the record.
-- There is an additional dependency in the record that is missing from the build.
+- There are any additional dependency in the record that is missing from the build.
-- There is a checksum mismatch.
+- There are any checksum mismatches.

 By default, the task only runs when manually invoked.
 To automatically run the task on every build, add the following to your gradle build file:
 ```